fuele/statuspage/README.md

 Create an account with duck dns.org and note down the token and domain.

 # Statuspage.io
 Create an account.
 Click components.
 Add component.
 Add a name and description and leave the rest as default.
 Click save component.
-Click on your new component, scroll down to the bottom and note the `Component API ID`.
-Click on your avatar in the bottom left of your screen to access the user menu.
+Click on your avatar in the bottom left of your screen tokk access the user menu.
 Click API info.
+Under the `Organization API keys` you'll see your api keys.
+Note that secret down.
-At the bottom of the screen you should see your api key in a grey box.
+At the bottom of the screen under `Page IDs` you should see your page id.
 Note this token down too.
-Click on `System Metrics` and add two metrics, Bandwidth and Latency.
+Click on `Your page` and then `System Metrics` and add two metrics, Bandwidth and Latency.
 Click on the metric, go under advanced options and note down the two metric ids.

 # Web server installation